 Masha Gessen is the author of eleven books, including the National Book Award-winning The Future Is History: How Totalitarianism Reclaimed Russia and The Man Without a Face: The Unlikely Rise of Vladimir Putin.
 Gessen’s latest book, Surviving Autocracy, is a bracing overview of the trajectory of American democracy under the Trump administration.
 A staff writer at The New Yorker, they have covered political subjects including Russia, autocracy, queer rights, Vladimir Putin, and Donald Trump, among others.

-Consider This is made possible thanks to the support of the National Endowment for the Humanities, the Oregon Cultural Trust, Northwest Natural, Tonkon Torp LLP, Stoel Rives LLP, and the Kinsman Foundation.
+Consider This is made possible thanks to the support of the National Endowment for the Humanities, the Oregon Cultural Trust, Northwest Natural, Tonkon Torp LLP, Stoel Rives LLP, the Kinsman Foundation, and the City of Portland's We Are Better Together program.
 This program was funded by the “Why it Matters: Civic and Electoral Participation” initiative, administered by the Federation of State Humanities Councils and funded by Andrew W. Mellon Foundation.
 This event is cosponsored by Oregon League of Women Voters.

 What a pleasure to get to hear from Masha Gessen on democracy, activism, power and the opportunities we have right now to drive change.
 It's rare that I leave a conversation about these subjects with the shape of hope intact.
 Thank you both.